Get me outta here!

 Brain Coral Open Polyps At Night

 Night Time Activity : Coral polyps, the living breathing jelly-like part of the animal, are found in single file in the valleys of this brain coral’s convoluted ridges.
-They are normally contracted during daylight, but expand at night to catch micro-bits of food drifting by.
+They are normally contracted during daylight expanding at night to catch micro-bits of food drifting by.

 BRAIN CORAL CLASSIFICATION